torbsd/torbsd.github.io/blog.md

 Interestingly, one of the relays, running on a residential connection, had to be migrated to a bridge.
 Apparently, the relay admin's online banking provider blocked the relay's IP, not because it was an exit relay, but just becuase it was a public Tor IP.

 Finally, we will be catching up with the publicity we should have previously done in the near future.
-We not really the WordPress types, if you hadn't guessed already.
+Bear with this blog's format, we are not really the WordPress types, if you hadn't guessed already.

 ###20151026###